bbglab/oncodrive3d/README.md

 ## Running 3D-clustering Analysis

-For in depth information on on how to obtain the required input data and for comprehensive information about the output, please refer to [Input and Output Documentation](https://github.com/bbglab/oncodrive3d/tree/master/test/input).
+For in depth information on how to obtain the required input data and for comprehensive information about the output, please refer to the [Input and Output Documentation](https://github.com/bbglab/oncodrive3d/tree/master/docs/input_and_output.md).

 ### Input